-So over the next four days, I will be posting about rest.
+So in this series, I will be posting about rest.
 I will be resting in Jesus each morning as soon as I wake up and each night before I go to bed, starting and ending my day without the distraction of media or people.
 I will be thanking Him for physically slowing my life down and asking Him to slow my mind and heart.
 Will you join me?
 Will you make that commitment?
 Four days of beginning and ending your day with God-glorifying rest.
 I don’t know what He is going to do through that rest, but I do know that He is holding my heart that likes to go go go.
 He is asking me to be still.
 He might be asking you to do the same, and He might not.

 It is going to be hard.